elsentjhung/elsentjhung.github.io/tutorial.md

 #### 0.1.
 Python

-Python is a modern object-oriented programming language and widely used in scientific research and other industry such as data science, banking, machine learning, web development, _etc_.
+Python is a modern object-oriented programming language and widely used in scientific research and other industry such as data science, banking, machine learning, _etc_.
 Python also has a vast library to do some numerical computation and plotting.
 The book I recommend to learn Python is [Eric Matthes, Python Crash Course, _No Starch Press_] (available on Amazon).

 #### 0.2.
-C
+C or C++

 There are two reasons why it's also a good idea to learn C or C++.
 First, programs written in C usually run 10 times faster compared to those written in Python.